This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations

-Greek yoghurt: I use Greek yoghurt here as I always have a tub in the fridge but you could also use sour cream here if you have enough to make the cake and the frosting.
+Greek yoghurt: You could also use sour cream here if you have enough to make the cake and the frosting.

 Here’s how to make a moist Chocolate Courgette Cake

-Here's a step-by-step guide for what you need to do, but you can find the full recipe below for detailed instructions.
+Here’s a step-by-step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.

 ONE: Place the grated courgette in a clean tea towel or between two sheets of kitchen paper and give it a good squeeze to get rid of any excess moisture.